HeavyFromTF2/week2-todo-api/README.md

 ## Conclusion

-This assignment was aa good way hands dirty with Node.js, Express, and Swagger, even with a lot of struggles...
+This assignment was a good way to get my hands dirty with Node.js, Express, and Swagger, even with a lot of struggles...

 Doing Stages 0 to 6 by hand with a bit of AI help allowed me to start understanding how routing, status codes, and manual validations work for the most part.
 When it came to Stage 7, I noticed how better the AI does it compared to what I've done.